How to care for your Rhaphidophora

 Your Rhaphidophora prefers bright, indirect light.
 It can survive in medium light conditions but may stop growing or produce smaller leaves.
 Do not put it in full, direct sunlight—the sun will burn the foliage.

-Water your Rhaphidophora when the top 75% of the soil is dry.
-Water until liquid flows through the drainage hole in the bottom of the pot.
-Be sure to empty any excess water that collects in the saucer.
-Yellow leaves may indicate over watering, while brown leaves mean the plant needs more water.
+Water your Rhaphidophora when the top 50-75% of the soil is dry.
+Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.

 Basic household humidity is fine for your Rhaphidophora, but higher humidity encourages larger leaves.
 Your plant will benefit from the occasional misting.